tinacms/tina.io/content/blog/media-update.md

 ---
-title: Media Management
+title: Adding a Media Manager to Tina
 date: '2020-10-02T10:20:39-04:00'
 author: Kendall
 last_edited: '2020-10-02T15:10:14.859Z'
 ---

-Media management is a fundamental feature of a CMS.
 Websites today contain more dog GIFs and landscape hero photos than ever.
 Content editors need a way to work with that media when creating and updating web pages, blogs, or articles.

-Up until now, media changes were handled solely through image fields.
-By clicking on the field, the editors could upload new images from their local filesystem.
-There was a 'store' uploading and handling previously added images under the hood, but editors had no way of interacting with that store.
+Up until now, media changes with Tina have been handled through image fields.
+By clicking on the field, editors could upload new images from their local filesystem.
+Developers would register a [Media Store](/docs/media/#media-store) to the CMS that would handle uploading files.
+However, there was no way to view images that had already been uploaded to use them in a piece of content.

+Our latest release has addressed this limitation, and added a **Media Management Interface!**

 ![media-manager-image](/img/media-manager-ui.png)

-In [this cycle](https://github.com/tinacms/tinacms/blob/master/ROADMAP.md#process), the Tina Team focused on creating a media manager UI for media stores.
-The media manager allows editors to upload, delete, and browse media files and directories.
-File upload can occur via drag and drop directly onto the manager UI or by clicking the 'Upload' button. (add this to the docs)
+Over [the last several weeks](https://github.com/tinacms/tinacms/blob/master/ROADMAP.md#process), the Tina team has been focused on improving media management.
+This media manager allows editors to upload, delete, and browse media files and directories.
+File upload can occur via drag and drop directly onto the media list or by clicking the **Upload** button.

 Along the way, we've made some significant changes to the media and image field APIs to improve the overall experience of working with media.
-This post outlines all of the features and breaking changes that were released (TODO insert date and release #).
+This post outlines all of the new features and breaking changes.

 ## Features & Improvements